-Our Rome MMXVII Season of four Shakespeare plays will transfer to the Barbican theatre from 6 November.
+Our Rome MMXVII Season of Shakespeare plays is now playing at the Barbican theatre, London.

 - Julius Caesar, directed by Angus Jackson, with Andrew Woodall in the title role